 “Live and Let Live” Attitude

-You may hear people online say Czechs are super racist.
-But how would they really know?
-They don’t know what’s in every Czech person’s heart.
-And me personally, as a Czech, I don’t actually know any racists.
-If anything, most people would rather just ignore foreigners than waste their time gossiping about them.
-People are too busy with their own lives to be that worried about who’s coming in and out of the country.
+You might see people online claiming Czechs are racist, but how would they really know what’s in our hearts?
+Personally, as a Czech, I don’t actually know any outright racists.
+If anything, we tend to be more indifferent about foreigners than anything else – we’re just too busy living our own lives to get worked up about who’s coming and going.

 Dry, Black Humour